Vision-Related Motion Sickness

 How Our Doctors Treat Vision-Related Motion Sickness

-At The Solution Center Vision Therapy Clinic, we treat the problem at its source — the brain and its connection to the visual system.
+At The Solution Center Neuro-Optometry Clinic, we treat the problem at its source — the brain and its connection to the visual system.
 Neuro-optometric rehabilitation therapy is a process by which the brain is “rewired” to work in unison with the eyes.
 This method is highly effective in treating motion sickness if the problem is a dysfunction in the visual system.

 At the initial consultation, Our doctors will thoroughly evaluate your eyes and various visual skills to determine whether your visual system is contributing to your motion sickness.
 If a problem with visual function or processing is detected, Our doctors may prescribe neuro-optometric rehabilitation therapy.